mrjacobbloom/sb3-theme/README.md

 * `addOnChange(function)` - add a function that will run every time the number of blocks changes.
 * `addFilter(string)` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents.
 * `getBlocksWithText(string)` - returns an array of SVG groups whose text contains the text `string`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `repeat times`.
 Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
-* `getBlocksWithFillColor(string)` - returns an array of SVG groups whose path (background) color matches `string`.
-You can use color names, RGB[A], HSL, you name it--it'll be converted to the correct format for color comparison.
-Again, note that this returns groups.
 * `getBlocksWithIcon(string)` - returns an array of SVG groups whose icon URL contains the substring `string`.
 Once again, it's groups, not paths.
-* `getBlocksWithShape(string)` - returns an array of SVG groups whose shape code matches the input.
-Shape codes are as follows:
-  * w: stack
-  * f: cap
-  * b: boolean
-  * r: reporter
-  * h: hat
-  * c: loop
-  * cf: final loop
-  * e: if-else
 * `getInputs(array)` - takes an array of blocks and returns an array of the inputs within those blocks.

 ## Properties